top of page

 • “We kindly request an adults-only celebration.”

-Avoid apologizing or over explaining; a simple statement gets the message across.
+Avoid apologizing or over-explaining; a simple statement gets the message across effectively.

 Brides often worry about pushback, especially from family members with little ones.
 A common question we hear is, “What if my cousin insists she can’t come without her kids?”